 Arachnoid cysts are relatively common benign and asymptomatic lesions occurring in association with the central nervous system, both within the intracranial compartment (most common) as well as within the spinal canal.
 They are usually located within the subarachnoid space and contain CSF.

-On imaging, they are characterized as well circumscribed cysts, with an imperceptible wall, displacing adjacent structures, and following the CSF pattern (hypodense on CT and hyperintense on T2 with FLAIR suppression on MRI).
-They can also have a remodeling effect on the adjacent bone.
+On imaging, they are characterized as well circumscribed cysts, with an imperceptible wall, displacing adjacent structures, and following CSF density on CT and CSF signal intensity on MRI (i.e. hyperintense on T2-weighted images with FLAIR suppression).
+They can have a remodeling effect on adjacent bone.

 In a retrospective cohort study of 48,417 patients who underwent neuroimaging, arachnoid cysts were identified in 661 patients (1.4%) with a statistically significant male predilection 4.

 The majority of arachnoid cysts are small and asymptomatic.
 Approximately 5% of patients experience symptoms and when symptoms occur, they are usually the result of gradual enlargement resulting in mass effect 4.
 This results in either direct neurological dysfunction or distortion of normal CSF pathways resulting in obstructive hydrocephalus 3.
 Sellar/suprasellar, quadrigeminal, and cerebellopontine angle arachnoid cysts were more likely to be symptomatic 4.